 8. Use a hair mask treatment once a week, every week.

-An intensive conditioner will help replenish everything the colour-treatment took away from your hair.
-So, if you do this once a week, and you will be amazed at how long your colour lasts.
-Plus your hair will be easier to style and manage.
+A deep conditioner will help replenish everything the colour treatment took away from your hair.
+So, if you do this once a week, you will be amazed at how long your colour lasts.
+Plus, your hair will be easier to style and manage.
 Think you don’t have time?
 Think again!
 Check out our blog for ideas on how to make time for your weekly hair mask.

-- Apply a treatment hair mask once a week for three weeks prior to your colour appointment.
-This will help to repair any damage, infuse the hair shaft with moisture and help seal the cuticle.
+- Apply a treatment hair mask once a week for three weeks before your colour appointment.
+That will help to repair any damage, infuse the hair shaft with moisture and help seal the cuticle.
 The smoother the cuticle, the more hair colour pigment can cling on and stay put.

 Change your Hair Colour, Change your Approach

-So, you may be reading this and thinking about dyeing your hair for the first time.
+You may be reading this and thinking about dyeing your hair for the first time.
 Colouring or highlighting your hair for the first time is a big step.
 Whether you are making a radical change or enhancing your natural colour, it’s exciting.
 But it’s also a big commitment.
-You have to give a lot more thought about caring for colour-treated hair.
-There are roots to consider, dry ends to manage, over-lapping colour to avoid and different hair texture to manage.
-When you colour your hair you really do have to adopt a different mindset in how you take care of your hair.
-This may sound daunting but keep it simple.
-Follow our tips above and just in case you have any more questions, we’ve covered some of the ones that might crop up, below.
+You have to give a lot more thought to caring for colour-treated hair.
+There are roots to consider, dry ends to manage, over-lapping colour to avoid, and different hair textures.
+When you colour your hair adopting a different mindset for taking care of your hair helps.
+That may sound daunting but keep it simple.
+Follow my tips above, and if you have more questions, I’ve covered some of the frequently asked questions below.

 I want to Keep my Colour for Longer.
 How do I Maintain Colour-Treated or Highlighted Hair?